36-Year-Old Safety – Carolina Panthers

 Mike Adams Contract Information:

-Agreed to a two-year contract with the Colts in March of 2015.
+Signed a two-year, $4.2 million contract with the Panthers in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Mike Adams – simply subscribe now.